 A WHOLE-CHILD EDUCATION

-The Lang School prepares twice exceptional (2e) and gifted learners for college and life by offering a progressive education that challenges and supports them academically, socially, emotionally, and kinesthetically in the context of classrooms of ability and affinity peers.
-2e & gifted children have a unique set of social-emotional and intellectual needs, and we embrace them all, meeting students where they are and empowering them to achieve their next level of excellence.
+The Lang School prepares twice exceptional (2e) learners for college and life by offering a progressive education that challenges and supports them academically, socially, emotionally, and kinesthetically in the context of classrooms of ability and affinity peers.
+2e children have a unique set of social-emotional and intellectual needs, and we embrace them all, meeting students where they are and empowering them to achieve their next level of excellence.

 For students in grades K through 12, Lang's academics are based on a cross-curricular approach combined with curated Common Core Standards.
 In other words, we re-integrate history, literature, and all of the arts into STEM & STEAM approaches to teaching and learning.
 Across content areas, curricula and lessons are guided each school year by a scalable, unifying, school-wide theme.

 At Lang, we emphasize the development of critical thinking and questioning skills in both our academics and in our social-emotional learning program.
 Our partnership with students and families leads to a renewed trust in the possibility that school can be the impetus and locus for authentic learning, success, and inspiration.

 A tailored multi-disciplinary plan is created to target each child’s unique needs in a classroom context, where extensive enrichment and acceleration options complement our robustly differentiated curriculum for grades K through 5.
 We employ evidence-based practices — OTMP/OST, Self-Regulated Strategy Development (SRSD), Zones of Regulation, Collaborative & Proactive Solutions (CPS), daily report cards & more, as needed — to develop self-awareness and self-regulated learning.

 MIDDLE & UPPER SCHOOL